Pope Leo XIV's official portrait has been released

 The first official portrait of Pope Leo XIV was released on Friday.

-Leo, the first American pope who is from Chicago, was elected the 267th pontiff earlier in May on the fourth ballot of the conclave.
+Leo, the first North American pope — who is also from Chicago — was elected the 267th pontiff earlier in May on the fourth ballot of the conclave.

 To an estimated crowd of 150,000, the new pope spoke in Italian, Latin and Spanish, vowing to build bridges.
 On Friday, he returned to the Sistine Chapel.
 There, the first native-English-speaking pope since Adrian IV of England in the 12th century said, "I know I can rely on each and every one of you to walk with me."